motoharu-gosuto/psvgamesd/README.md

 Just a small note before you will try to use these tools.
 Currently game dumps can be run both from SD card and from binary dump.
 Binary dumps are now run by emulating MMC card hardware (kinda iso driver).
-Some tweaks are required as well.
 SD card is no longer required to run binary dump.
 There should be no freezes glitches and graphical artifacts unless your dump is damaged.